SilkRose/Pony/stories/helpful-and-heartfelt/helpful-and-heartfelt.md

 The notes are about me too.

-As tears start to fall from my own eyes, I hug Twilight even tighter and whisper to her.
+As tears start to fall from my own eyes, I hug Twilight even tighter.

-"I love you."

-Twilight whispers back, "I love you too."

 A calm serenity surrounds us as Twilight seemingly comes to the same understanding I just did.